‘Huge recovery:’ Home sales in Horry County increase 65% since start of pandemic

 HORRY COUNTY, SC (WBTW) — Home sales in Horry County have almost doubled since the start of the pandemic in March.

-Annie Williams, a realtor in the Grand Strand area for more than 12 years, says home sales came to a ‘screeching halt’ when the pandemic took hold in April.
+Annie Williams, a realtor in the Grand Strand area for 4 years, says home sales came to a ‘screeching halt’ when the pandemic took hold in April.
 “You saw that all of a sudden, nobody was selling, nobody was buying,” Williams says.

 Data from the Coastal Carolina Association of Realtors’s monthly indicators show listings for new houses dropped by 25.3 percent in April 2020 from the previous month.
 In May, closed sales on homes were down 21 percent from May 2019.